'My vision is a league of our own'

 “(I’m) hoping to spread it, to let them have a dream,” Zipay said.

-The camp organized by Zipay is one of the first in her memory to be held at Major League Baseball stadium, that wasn’t hosted by the MLB.
-She was thankful to the Braves and the opportunity.
+The camp organized by Zipay is one of the first in her memory to be held at a Minor League Baseball stadium, that wasn’t hosted by the MiLB.
+She was thankful to the Atlanta Braves for the opportunity.

 Girls take the field

-Families from all over took to the opportunity to sign up for the camp.
-While only three days, Zipay hopes it’ll expand.
+Families from all over signed up for the camp.
+While the camp lasts just three days, Zipay hopes it’ll expand.

-She’d ideally like to host the camp again, along with expanding a league.
+She’d ideally like to host the camp again, along with expanding it into a league.

-One of those mother’s is Sarah Rouse, from Frisco, Texas.
-All three of her girls Ellie, Allison and Julia play softball, but love playing baseball.
+One mother at the camp was Sarah Rouse, from Frisco, Texas.
+All three of her girls — Ellie, Allison and Julia — play softball, but love playing baseball.

-Rouse heard about the camp from Gloria Rogers, another former Peach.
-The girls actually play on a team called The Peaches.

 The Rouse girls received the opportunity to play after being sponsored by Zipay, a donation from the North Port Walmart and Experient out of Sarasota.

 Like Rouse, Tammy Hollonbeck of Tampa wants girls to have options.
-Her daughter, Payton, 9, is one of the the only girls in her league.
+Her 9-year-old daughter, Payton, is one of the the only girls in her league.

 “(It’s) super exciting,” Hollonbeck said.